 Your bridal shower can be a full-fledged painting party for you when you plan ahead.
 It may involve painting beautiful canvases.
 You may even make it a grand event by having your friends paint your new home.
 A painting party is a colorful and fun way to create special memories.

 How about visiting a local winery with your best friends?
 It can be a wine tasting shower party when you want it.
 Add cheese to it and the combination can be just perfect.

 The usual tradition is to hand out favors when the guests are leaving.
 You can hand them out favors on the way in. it would be best to be creative with the favors.

 If you want to have all the fun from your bridal shower, make sure it is well planned from the beginning.
 Here is a checklist to ensure that you don’t miss anything:

-- Decide on decorations: You don’t have to go overboard.
-Some flowers at the table is a nice start.
+e.)
+Decide on decorations: You don’t have to go overboard.
+Pick up some flowers for a table vase is a nice start.

-- Plan an Activity: You may hire a tarot card reader or a fortune teller.
-Another idea is to give temporary tattoos to the guests.
+g.)
+Plan an Activity: You may hire a tarot card reader or a fortune teller.
+Another idea is to give temporary tattoos to guests.